 The Master of Education in Curriculum and Instruction is a program designed for teachers and researchers who want to focus on the intersection of research and instruction in the context of schools.
-Certification in secondary science and middle school mathematics are possible through this program.
+Certification in secondary science is possible through this program.

-REQUIREMENTS FOR ADMISSION TO THE M.ED.
+REQUIREMENTS FOR ADMISSION TO THE M.Ed.
 PROGRAM IN CURRICULUM AND INSTRUCTION